clemauyeung/chatbot-landing-page/product.md

 ## Challenge

 Develop content for the associate pilot landing page to introduce Benjamin, Capital One's chatbot.
-It's the first time people might have heard about it internally.
-The challenge is to find a way to describe a new concept (chatbot) that would motivate associates to sign up for the beta and offer feedback.
-The feedback will improve the chatbot before being rolled out for the public.
+It's the first time people might have heard about it.
+The challenge is to find a way to describe a new concept (chatbot) that would motivate associates to sign up for the internal beta and offer feedback.
+The feedback will improve the chatbot before being rolled out for the public beta.

 ## Defining the Product